-The point of mechanics is to have time to touch the screen to perform a specific action.
-A natural complication can be an increase in speed and encouraging the player to touch the screen more often and more accurately.
-For example, here you may have to time the optimal jump or hitting the ball.
+The meaning of the mechanics is to have time to touch the screen in order to perform a specific action.
+A natural complication would be to increase the speed and encourage the player to touch the screen more often and more accurately.
+For example, here you may need the optimal time to jump or hit the ball.
 This is often done through a shrinking window of opportunity with a clear distribution of favorable and unfavorable zones for action.
 If you miss a moment, you have to wait for the next opportunity.

 Also known as agility game mechanics, this is sometimes confused with timing games.
-But if in a game against the clock, the essence is to hit the screen at a specific moment, here the key action must be constantly repeated at a gradually increasing speed.
+But if the essence of time trial games is to hit the screen at a specific moment, here the key action must be constantly repeated at a gradually increasing speed.
 The more agile the players perform the action, the higher the score they will receive.
-Because of the main emphasis on dexterity and the need to develop it in order to progress, mechanics has received the corresponding name.
+Because of the emphasis on dexterity and the need to develop it in order to progress, the mechanics got the appropriate name.

-The essence of the merge mechanism is to find similar objects and combine them to get a new, more improved object.
-It is important to understand here that players can only merge items that are similar in certain parameters, and those that have significant differences cannot be combined.
-After a successful merger, the resulting element is used for a specific game purpose, for example, a race.
-The better the merge options you choose, the more chances you have of winning the race.
+The essence of the merge mechanism is to find similar objects and merge them to get a new, improved object.
+It is important to understand that players can only merge items that are similar in certain parameters, and those that have significant differences cannot be combined.
+After a successful merge, the resulting element is used for a specific game purpose, such as a race.
+The better the merge options you choose, the more likely you are to win the race.

 This mechanic allows the player to stack objects.
 It is also possible to rotate or turn them, which can serve as a kind of complication.
 The higher the level, the more complex structures the player will have to stack.
-Suffice it to recall Tetris: geometric shapes fall from the sky, they can be rotated and should be folded in an optimal way.
+Suffice it to recall Tetris – the player manipulates the geometric shapes falling from the sky to match them and thus clear space for the next shapes.
 But it could be something even more interesting.
 For example, cats.

 Turning left and right is all that is required of the player.
 Usually, these games are 3D, and this can make the game more complex.
-So it is very important to provide a simplified control in order to maintain the classic hyper casual style.
+So it is very important to provide simplified controls to maintain the classic hyper casual style.
 This is either a single hit on the screen in the right place or a sharp swipe in the right direction.
-The location of the camera is also important: the farther it is, the more time the player will have to prepare for the turn.
+The location of the camera is also important – the farther it is, the more time the player will have to prepare for the turn.
 Keep this in mind to gradually complicate the levels, but don’t overdo it.
 Find the right balance.

-Here the mechanic requires the player to gradually build up the object by absorbing others.
+Here, the mechanic requires the player to gradually build up the object by absorbing others.
 Everyone knows the classic Snake, where the snake eats objects and becomes longer and more difficult to control.
-Moreover, the speed of its movement gradually increases and, accordingly, the player’s tension.
-This is one of the simplest and most addictive mechanics, repeatedly proving its viability and advantage over others.
-It is as simple as possible, it constantly keeps the attention of the players and encourages them to play further in order to see the maximum length to which they can increase their object.
+Moreover, the speed of its movement gradually increases and, accordingly, the player’s tension does.
+This is one of the simplest and most addictive mechanics, which has repeatedly proven its worth and advantage over others.
+It is as simple as possible, keeps the attention of the players at all times, and encourages them to keep playing to see the maximum length they can grow their object to.

 Often confused with turning mechanics, it means constantly maneuvering an object without lifting your finger from the screen.
 The more difficult the level, the higher the speed, the more obstacles and turns.
-The key is what the skid will be on the next turn and whether players will fly off the track.
-In some games, flying off the track can be a kind of cheat and reduce the distance to the finish line.
+The key is how the skid will be on the next turn and whether players will fly off the track.
+In some games, flying off the track can be a kind cheating and shorten the distance to the finish line.

 The task of such a game is to constantly decrease or increase the size of the controlled object in order to crawl through some holes or fill in some gaps.
 This must be done before the moment when the object approaches the control point, where it should already have a different shape.
-The mechanics are partially similar to the swerving options, but offer more room for imagination and creation of something unique.
+The mechanics are partially similar to the swerving options but offer more room for imagination and creating something unique.

 The goal of the players is to push objects, structures or other characters faster than they can push the players themselves.
 As a result, the player must remain alone on the map, and this will mean victory.
 It is important to provide the player with free movement of the character and more or less suitable physics.
-The game can be complicated by an increase in the number of objects and enemies that need to be pushed out and the appearance of additional obstacles that complicate this task.
+The game can be made more difficult by increasing the number of objects and enemies that need to be pushed out and the appearance of additional obstacles that complicate this task.

-Although this genre exists on its own, it is also relevant for hyper casual games.
-The player is encouraged to place items in the right places, customize the pipeline or paint over a specific space with a limited number of strokes.
-The complication here is implemented by an increase in the number of necessary actions to complete the level and the need for more careful thought over actions.
+Although it is considered a separate genre, it is also relevant for hyper casual games.
+The player is encouraged to place items in the right places, customize the pipeline, or paint over a specific space with a limited number of strokes.
+The complication here is implemented by an increase in the number of necessary actions to complete the level and the need to think through the actions more carefully.
 There is often no time limit here.
-This allows players to think calmly without stress or rush.
+This allows players to think calmly, without stress and rush.

-These games often ask the player to remove obstacles in the path of a character, object, or flow.
+These games often ask the player to remove obstacles in the way of a character, object, or flow.
 When obstacles are removed or the system is adjusted appropriately, players see objects or liquids moving towards their destination.
-There are different options here: you can offer the player both to remove objects from the path, and to control the level itself and its constituent elements in the form of slats, walls and other things.
+There are different options here – you can offer the player both to remove objects from the path, and to control the level itself and its constituent elements in the form of slats, walls, and other things.

 Monetization: How to Create Hyper Casual Games That Bring Profit

-Fun fact: hyper casual games are usually free.
-Many of them don’t even involve in-app purchases.
-In this case, you ask how much money do hyper casual games make and how does it happen in general?
+Fun fact – hyper casual games are usually free.
+Many of them don’t even offer in-app purchases.
+In this case, you are asking how much money do hyper casual games make and how does it even happen?

 But you have some ways out: